Port Phillip Bay is one of the largest inland seas in the Southern Hemisphere. Connected to Bass Straight and the associated Southern Ocean.

 Port Phillip is subjected to a wide variety of weather patterns.

 While it is often calm it can change dramatically in a very short space of time.

 The influence of Bass Straight and associated weather patterns from the Southern Ocean being a major driver of weather and bay conditions.

 However, it is also affected by inland weather conditions that can be equally variable.
-Strong northerly winds can make boating more risky at times – including producing sudden summer squalls.
+Strong northerly winds can make boating riskier at times – including producing sudden summer squalls.

 Because of this, a keen eye on the weather conditions is a must – whether you are fishing off a boat or a pier.
 As even the piers can, in some circumstances, be dangerous.

-There’s a simple guide that may help you making a decision that I’ve written here: Wave Heights Port Phillip Bay Boat Guide.
+There’s a simple guide that may help you make a decision that I’ve written here: Wave Heights Port Phillip Bay Boat Guide.

 Also – the Weather Bureau’s website is a must as it provides regular updates on bay conditions and should be consulted before – and during bay activity.
 Particularly if you are boating.